Nehru Report

-The Nehru Report of 1928 was a memorandum drafted by All Parties Conference under the chairmanship of Motilal Nehru in British India to appeal for a new dominion status and a federal set-up of government for the constitution of India.
+The Nehru Report of 1928 was a memorandum drafted by All Parties Conference under the chairmanship of Motilal Nehru in British India to appeal for a new dominion status and a federal set-up of government for the constution of India.
 It also proposed for the Joint Electorates with reservation of seats for minorities in the legislatures.

 M K Gandhi proposed a resolution saying that British should be given one year to accept the recommendations of the Nehru report or a campaign of non-cooperation would begin.
 The resolution was passed.